 This post contains affiliate links.
 Read the full disclosure here.

-These dairy free chocolate chip cookies are everything you could ever want in a chocolate chip cookie.
-Soft, gooey, with slightly crispy edges and a buttery flavour you would never expect from dairy free cookies.
+These dairy free chocolate chip cookies are soft, gooey, with slightly crispy edges and a buttery flavour you would never expect from dairy free cookies.
 They have just 9 ingredients, take 20 minutes to make and there's no chill time required!

 These dairy free cookies are SO good, I can easily sit down and eat 8 of them.
 Not that I'm speaking from experience or anything... 😉 They are super easy to make, but hard to stop eating.

 Why These Dairy Free Chocolate Chip Cookies Work